deeperlearner/linux-recipes/notes/copy_key_to_server.md

-Method to add ssh key on server
+Copy the public key of the client to `~/.ssh/authorized_keys` of the host
 ===
-This following steps show how to add your public keys of client to your host.

 1. At host
     - First, edit `/etc/ssh/sshd_config` to turn on password login.